 You may not buy that argument, because new animation is undeniably snazzier, with better audio (a vastly overlooked aspect of modern animation) and lots of computer techniques that get the look sharper.
 However, what the industry really needs is to break out of the 2D world and actually present a more realistic portrait of, well, reality.
 That would be a game-changer... if done right.

 So far, I haven't seen much progress in that area.
-I am not a fan of 3D television or 3D films, but animation is one area where 3D could make a huge difference.
+I am not a fan of 3D television or 3D films, but the animation is one area where 3D could make a huge difference.
 Combine it with virtual reality, and it may be revolutionary.
 A promising pioneer in the field is Penrose Studios.

 |Eugene Chung and staff working on "Allumette."|

 It is too early to say where this new field of animation is headed.
 I could throw more facts at you about this, but the proof will be in the pudding.
 3D is one of those things that keeps getting hyped and then disappoints, so let's not get all excited to no purpose.
-Virtual reality, combined with stellar animation, would be a completely new sort of experience which will be worth checking out.
+Virtual reality, combined with stellar animation, would be a completely new sort of experience that will be worth checking out.
 In my very casual opinion, though, virtual reality itself still needs a lot of development to really realize its potential.

 So far, Chung has been involved with only two films: "Lost," a short film that Oculus and he worked on; and "Allumette," a full children's story that Chung and his team worked up after he left Oculus and began Penrose.
 Allumette is what we are all waiting to see, and it is not out yet anywhere as far as I can tell.
 Chung posits that "this is that next major medium of human storytelling."
 Well, that's a pretty grand statement.
 We shall see.
 I am willing to give them a chance, and that isn't always the case.